 Maurice VerStandig is an AV-rated attorney known for his aggressive, unconventional, and detail-oriented approach to cases, Mr. VerStandig counsels various regional businesses, an international charity, and numerous individuals whose complex and diverse personal holdings regularly invite an equally complex and diverse array of legal issues.
 He has successfully tried cases before dozens of federal and state courts, negotiated favorable settlements in a multitude of other litigation matters, structured financial transactions and corporate deals involving tens of millions of dollars, consulted with both bettors and operators on a wide array of gaming-centric regulatory matters, and established a reputation as a source of pragmatic legal advice for businesses and individuals alike.

 Christina Wade received her BA in Communication Arts (Radio, TV and Film) from UW-Madison in 2007.
 For more than a decade, she has been helping companies chart and execute their marketing, client development and business development initiatives.
-In her current role as a campaign manager for Deloitte Services LP, she is responsible for directing, managing and coordinating the end-to-end execution and delivery of best in class marketing campaigns for Deloitte’s businesses.
+In her current role as account supervisor for Deloitte Services LP, she is responsible for directing, managing and coordinating the end-to-end execution and delivery of best in class marketing campaigns for Deloitte’s businesses.
 After she graduated she began her career in radio, working for iHeartMedia (then Clear Channel), where she managed promotion and marketing campaigns for six radio stations in the Milwaukee area.
 She then went to work for a trade association and it was because of her efforts there that she received the International Association of Exhibitions and Events’ (IAEE) “20 Under 30” Award in October of 2012.
 She went on to work for several large law firms and she helped launch one of the most-read health law blogs in the country before entering her current role.
 Christina resides in Wisconsin with her family and tries to make it back to campus as much as possible.